SERA integration on Cloudflare¶

 -

-by selecting respective option andSave
+Placethe rule atFirstby selecting respective option andSaveit

 -